University of Guelph Arboretum

-The University of Guelph Arboretum was formally established in 1970 by the University of Guelph.
-The Arboretum aims to conserve biodiversity and connect people with nature through teaching, research, and community outreach.
-The 165 hectare space serves as an “outdoor learning resource,” a “living laboratory” and a “community resource”.
-The Arboretum is open all year round to the public from dawn to dusk, and admission is free.
-It is used for a wide array of purposes such as teaching, research, conservation, recreation, school programs, adult workshops, and walking tours.
-It is also a popular place for weddings and ceremonies.
-There are more than 40 collections of woody plants for academic and display purposes, as well as various display gardens, memorial plantings, and facilities.
+The University of Guelph Arboretum is an arboretum organized by the University of Guelph in Guelph, Ontario.
+It was formally established in 1970 by the university and aims to conserve biodiversity and connect people with nature through teaching, research, and community outreach.
+The space is 165 hectares and is open throughout the year.

+The arboretum grounds contain 40 collections of woody plants for academic and display purposes, as well as various display gardens, memorial plantings, and facilities.

 The University of Guelph Arboretum is a member of the American Public Gardens Association and the Society for Ecological Restoration.
-These memberships and programs allow the Arboretum to work cooperatively towards a variety of biodiversity and conservation goals.
-Additionally, the Arboretum is one of the 38 Arbnet Level 4 accredited arboretums around the world.
+Additionally, the Arboretum ArbNet Level 4 accredited.

 The Arboretum and University of Guelph sit on Dish with One Spoon territory, treaty lands of the Mississaugas of the Credit, and the Between the Lakes Treaty 3 lands.
-Continuing to care for the rich natural heritage of this land in a sustainable manner is part of the Arboretum's vision.

 It is visited by approximately 100,000 people annually.

 History

 The first collection of woody plants on campus was started by the Ontario Agricultural College in the 1880s.
 What is now the Arboretum was part of the “College Farm” and was used for test plot research and education.
 In 1964, during a period of rapid expansion, the Arboretum Study Committee was created, after several years of proposals and considerations regarding the need for a permanent arboretum on campus.
 Much of the site under consideration was part of an original 220-hectare land parcel purchased for the Ontario Agricultural College in 1873.

 Since Guelph is located in a climatic zone significantly different from other Ontario arboreta in Ottawa (Dominion Arboretum) and Hamilton (Royal Botanical Gardens), it was seen as a site particularly valuable for research endeavours.
 The area developed into an established Arboretum by the 1980s, and included several specialised research and study areas, including rehabilitation of a gravel pit, woodlots, water features, framework plantings and natural wooded areas.
 The Arboretum was transferred to the Office of Research upon the completion of the 1986 plan - meant to refine the Arboretum's goals and objectives - and administratively returned to Ontario Agricultural College in 2003.